meeww/Minecraft-Skin-Generator-x64/README.md

 ## Training the model
 The model can continue training by using the command:

     $ python3 main.py --mode train --dataset data --epochs 5

 The models will be saved to `./discriminator.model` and `./generator.model'

 ## Generating new skins
-Once the models have been trained they will be saved to `./discriminator.model` and `./generator.model` so they can be used to generate skins.
-You can run the same script to generate skins.
+You can generate new skins from the model by running generate.py.
+The output will be 4 skins with a padding of 2px.
+So if you want to seperate the textures also run crop.py

+    $ python3 generate.py
-    $ python3 main.py --mode generate --samples results
+    $ python3 crop.py

 Check for the generated skins at `./results/*.png`.